The following are a list of Frequently Asked Questions

 Q23.
 What format should I use when preparing my essay assignments?

-These details are all documented in the Student Handbook as well as the Module Handbook and both are uploaded to Blackboard at the beginning of each term for each module.
-A step by step guideline document is uploaded to Blackboard outlining the steps for preparing your assignment.
+These details are all documented in the Student Handbook as well as the Module Handbook and both are uploaded to Canvas at the beginning of each term for each module.
+A step by step guideline document is uploaded to Canvas outlining the steps for preparing your assignment.

 Q24.
 What reference style is required when preparing my final essay assignment?